mattlianje/etl4s/README.md

 - This string is then handled by `saveDb` and `sendEmail`
 - `unsafeRun` is what actually runs the pipeline.

-Suppose we now want to clean the combined data?
-No problem, just add a block to your etl4s graph.
+Suppose we now want to refactor and clean the combined data?
+No problem, just add a `clean` block to your etl4s graph:

 ```scala
 val pipeline =